 - the child’s student loans or grants

-The Canada Child Tax Benefit and the Canada Child Benefit Supplement are exempt income sources.
+The Canada Child Benefit is an exempt income source.

 How to apply

 More information and application forms are available at all Children and Family Services offices.
 Contact your local office directly, or call 310-0000 toll free for the phone number of the office nearest you.

 The caregiver is required to provide documentation to support the application.
 The caseworker may require an in-person meeting with the caregiver and child.

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.